Sexual Assault Awareness Month – History, Involvement, & Resources

 - Campus Safety Information – Eastern Michigan University

 - Northern Michigan University

 - Warrior Life and Wellness Center – Wayne State University

 - 911 – If you are in immediate danger, please call 911 right away.

 If you were injured as the result of someone else’s misconduct, you may be entitled to certain legal actions.
-At Sinas Dramis Law Firm, we have a dedicated and compassionate team of attorneys who work with victims of sexual abuse to help bring civil suits against negligent institutions and organizations.
+At Sinas Dramis Law Firm, we have a dedicated and compassionate team of sexual assault attorneys who work with victims of sexual abuse to help bring civil suits against negligent institutions and organizations.
 We believe that victims have the right to hold guilty parties accountable.
 In doing so, this furthers the conversation and forces improved preventative measures on campuses, in housing complexes, within organizations, and at hospitals and health systems, to name a few.

 When you call our firm, we will connect you with an attorney who specializes in these types of matters.
 We will discuss the specifics of your case in a free and completely confidential case evaluation.
 Call us today at 517-394-7500 or submit a contact form here.